 (Doctoral Program: Online Dissertation Completion Pathway for Executive Track)

-The School of Education at Manhattanville College is seeking a Full-Time Visiting Assistant Professor/Coordinator for the Doctoral Program.
+The School of Education at Manhattanville College is seeking a Full-Time Visiting or Tenured Track Assistant Professor/Coordinator for the Doctoral Program.
 The anticipated start date is January 2020.

 Coordinate and advise students in the online dissertation completion pathway of the doctoral program